SAP-archive/karydia/docs/index.md

 * Unmount service account token
 * Restrict system calls by adding a seccomp profile
 * Run with minimal privileges by adding a non-root user
-* Restrict network communication by adding a network policy to each namespace
+* Restrict network communication by automatically adding one or multiple network policies to each namespace

 A description of each feature can be found [here](./features.md) and an overview of the application of these features is described in the [demo section](./demos/overview.md).
 This project provides some demos providing instructions for the features provided by Karydia.
 This includes:
 - A basic tutorial about [seccomp profile](./demos/seccomp.md) and instructions to use [custom seccomp profiles](./demos/custom_seccomp.md).